YTxFSGAMERz/WinAurex/docs/src/content/docs/Myths_and_Anti_Patterns.md

 # Windows Optimization Myths & Anti-Patterns

-Welcome to the **Myths & Anti-Patterns** guide for the Windows-Optimisations framework.
+Welcome to the **Myths & Anti-Patterns** guide for the WinAurex framework.

 The internet is full of "FPS Boost" scripts, mysterious `.reg` files, and YouTubers claiming that disabling critical system components will somehow double your gaming performance.

-At **Windows-Optimisations**, we believe in **Engineering Discipline over Tweak Spam**.
+At **WinAurex**, we believe in **Engineering Discipline over Tweak Spam**.
 This document debunks the most dangerous and placebo-driven myths in the Windows tweaking community, explaining *why* we refuse to include them in this repository.

 ---